HotDamnCoder/StuudiumScraper/README.md

 # StuudiumScraper
-Program to scrape Stuudium and add your homework to any.do.
-Also add tests and your timetable to your google calender
+A simple Python script, which scrapes your homework from stuudium and your school timetable from nrg.edupage.org.
+It adds that information to your any.do and Google calander with the help of Google calander API and any.do API.
+A sample config file is given, which is needed for the program to work